-During my research for my books, I often come across interesting facts about Gurkhas which I think are worth capturing.
+During the research for my books, I often come across interesting facts about Gurkhas which I think are worth capturing.
 I continue to add to the list on this page but I hope it provides a useful starting point for anyone wanting to know about these fearsome warriors!
 For those who want to know even more, the 'About Gurkhas' page (see tabs above) provides an illustrated overview of the Gurkhas' 200+ years of service to the British Crown.

 10 Facts About Gurkhas: